tildearrow/furnace/doc/7-systems/scsp.md

 ## DSP

-open the `Window → SCSP DSP` panel to edit the on-chip DSP program. the source is bebhionn-style USC text; click **Apply** to assemble and push it to the chip without resetting voices. the program is saved with the song.
+open the `Window → SCSP DSP` panel to edit the on-chip DSP program. the source is USC (micro-source) text; click **Apply** to assemble and push it to the chip without resetting voices. the program is saved with the song.

 - writes to `EFREG00` and `EFREG01` are routed to the L/R output mixer automatically.
 - inputs to the DSP come from any voice with `IMXL > 0` (set via the instrument's `IMXL` field, or per-row with the `16xx` effect). `ISEL` selects which `MIXSxx` bus the voice writes to.